PREAMBLE

 iii. the review of proposed non-plenary papers and the scheduling of papers and other presentations;

-iv. translations.
+iv. translations. - The Co-treasurers:

 a. shall have appropriate standing within the local jurisdictions to facilitate the maintenance of accounts in the United States and the Euro-zone;